Bob Laughlin, Luthier

 You emphasize 'its all about the sound.'
 Please explain.

-Any luthier will tell you this, including top-of-their-game visual artists and experimenters like Grit Laskin, Linda Manzer, Michael Dunn.
-The end product of luthiery goes to waste unless interacting with a player - the sound can inspire a person to new heights.
-You also need playability and longevity - and appearance can go a long way to selling an instrument.
-But it is all about the sound.
+Any luthier will tell you this, the end product of luthiery is wasted unless interacting with a person - the sound can inspire a player to new musical heights.
+You also need longevity and playability - and appearance can go a long way to selling an instrument.
+But it is all about the sound - and you're never satisfied always looking to make it better.